austinnebel/austinnebel/README.md

 My name is Austin Nebel and I'm a Software Engineering graduate from Iowa State University.

-I excel at building full-stack applications using tools and frameworks such as Next.js, React.js, and cloud services such as AWS and GCP, preferably using TypeScript.
+I excel at building full-stack applications using technologies like TypeScript, Next.js, React.js, AWS, and GCP services.
 I also have extensive experience with Python building backend systems, developing complex embedded Linux devices/servers, and performing data analysis.

 Feel free to reach me at any time at nebelaustin@gmail.com.